-HUM 242 GENDER AND EQUALITY
+HUM 242 GENDER & EQUALITY

-Credits: 3 (S based on sufficient demand) The human cultural role of gender is examined in relation to historical perspectives, business, social and familial organizations, world views, technology, and perception of self.
+The human cultural role of gender is examined in relation to historical perspectives, business, social and familial organizations, world views, technology, and perception of self.

-ним 244 AMERICAN CULTURAL VALUES
+HUM 244 AMERICAN CULTURAL VALUES

-(F) This course surveys change and continuity in American cultural traditions, values, and beliefs from the perspectives of familial, social, and economic organizations.
+This course surveys change and continuity in American cultural traditions, values, and beliefs from the perspectives of familial, social, and economic organizations.
 Explores how values and beliefs have been shaped and modified in America's rise as a world power in the context of shifting demographics, class relations, and world economies.